 “Going Green” is no longer just for progressive thinking homeowners or those looking to live in a commune and proverbially go off the grid.
-Instead, having energy efficient property is now an integral part of being a responsible homeowner, not only to lower utility bills, but also as a crucial way of limiting a carbon footprint against an increasingly unpredictable environment.
+Instead, having an energy-efficient property is now an integral part of being a responsible homeowner, not only to lower utility bills but also as a crucial way of limiting a carbon footprint against an increasingly unpredictable environment.

 The big question remains then: which method offers more return on investment between solar panels and underground geothermal pipes?
 The answer is provided from a combination of your climate, your existing setup, and how much you’re prepared to invest.

 Although technology has advanced in recent years, one thing is still necessary for solar panels to work efficiently – the sun.
 In predominantly rainy or cloudy climates, solar panels will lose efficiency and may provide unpredictable service.
 Climate will also dictate whether geothermal is a better option as the farther North you move, the more heat is needed during the winters.
 Because geothermal energy provides up to 500% efficiency compared to gas or oil heating, it’s highly recommended over solar power in colder areas.
 Coincidentally the farther South you live, the more sunny days you’ll have per year, which means you’ll both need less heat and have plenty of sun available which helps lean towards solar panels.